pwr-cloudprogramming/a10-kobebrylant/README.md

 - Route Table: A route table named "TicTacToeRouteTable" with a route to the internet gateway.
 - Route Table Association: An association between the route table and the public subnet to allow internet traffic from the subnet.
 - Security Group: A security group named "TicTacToeSG" that allows SSH, HTTP, and custom port 8080-8081 traffic inbound from anywhere (0.0.0.0/0) and allows all outbound traffic.
 - IAM Instance Profile: An IAM instance profile named "tic-tac-toe-profile" that can be attached to EC2 instances.
-This profile is currently not assigned a role.
 - EC2 Instance: A single EC2 instance named "TicTacToeInstance" launched in the public subnet with the "t2.micro" instance type.
 The user data script for the instance installs Docker, Docker Compose, clones a git repository, and starts the Tic Tac Toe application using Docker Compose.
 The script also retrieves the instance's public IP address and stores it in an environment variable.
 - Cognito User Pool : Creates a user pool named "tic-tac-toe-user-pool".
-This resource is likely intended to provide user authentication for the Tic Tac Toe application.
+This resource is used to provide user authentication for the Tic Tac Toe application.
 - Cognito User Pool Client : Creates a user pool client named "tic-tac-toe-cognito-client".
-This resource is likely used with the Cognito user pool to allow users to sign in to the Tic Tac Toe application.
+This resource is used with the Cognito user pool to allow users to sign in to the Tic Tac Toe application.
 ## Preview

 Screenshots of configured AWS services.
 Screenshots of your application running.